FCC Chairwoman Rosenworcel

-Lifeline is the FCC's program to help make communications services more affordable for low-income consumers.
-Lifeline provides subscribers a discount on monthly telephone service, broadband Internet service, or bundled voice-broadband packages purchased from participating wireline or wireless providers.
+Lifeline is an FCC program that helps make communications services more affordable for low-income consumers.
+Lifeline provides subscribers a discount on qualifying monthly telephone service, broadband Internet service, or bundled voice-broadband packages purchased from participating wireline or wireless providers.
 The discount helps ensure that low-income consumers can afford 21st century broadband and the access it provides to jobs, healthcare, and educational resources.

 Lifeline During Coronavirus Pandemic

-To help keep Americans connected during the coronavirus pandemic, the FCC has temporarily waived recertification, reverification, general de-enrollment, subscriber usage, income documentation, and documentation requirements for subscribers residing in rural areas on Tribal lands, and has extended those waivers until Feb.
-28, 2021.
-Six FCC orders, the latest of which was released Nov.
-16, 2020 (download PDF: https://docs.fcc.gov/public/attachments/DA-20-1357A1_Rcd.pdf), will help ensure that no current Lifeline subscribers are involuntarily removed from the Lifeline program during this time of national crisis.
-The orders also direct the Lifeline program administrator to pause any involuntary de-enrollment of existing subscribers until that date.
+To help keep Americans connected during the coronavirus pandemic, the FCC has temporarily waived recertification and reverification requirements for subscribers residing on Tribal lands, and has extended those waivers until January 31, 2023.
+The latest FCC waiver order was released September 30, 2022 (download PDF: https://docs.fcc.gov/public/attachments/DA-22-1039A1.pdf) and it will help ensure that Lifeline subscribers are not involuntarily removed from the Lifeline program during this time of national crisis.
+All other Lifeline waivers previously in place as a result of the coronavirus pandemic have ended.

 How Lifeline Works

 Lifeline provides up to a $9.25 monthly discount on service for eligible low-income subscribers and up to $34.25 per month for those on Tribal lands.
 Subscribers may receive a Lifeline discount on either a wireline or a wireless service, but they may not receive a discount on both services at the same time.
 Lifeline also supports broadband Internet service and broadband-voice bundles.
 FCC rules prohibit more than one Lifeline service per household.